Dieterich Village hooks in on Park Pond fishing pier

 The three projects involve installment of underground power lines along Pine Street, a new Liberty Memorial Park Pond fishing pier and the removal of slit and refuse from the Park Pond.

 Board members renewed an existing franchise with Ameren Illinois for electric utility services in the village.
 The vote was unanimous with Mayor Brad Hardiek and Village Trustees Carrie Galbraith, Mike French, Jeff White and Derick Stumeier answering roll call.
-Board members Bill Lane and Sean Pankau were absent that Monday night.
+Board members Bill Lane and Sean Pankau were absent from that meeting.

 Approval of the franchise renewal ended a sticking point related to changing from power poles to an underground power grid under Pine Street.
 The switch is necessary because the street will be improved with utility poles now along the line of the storm sewer work.